 Before the first Saturday show and the show on Sunday is a “Pit Party” starting at 10:30 am.
 It runs for about an hour and is when visitors can get close to the monster trucks, meet the drivers and take pictures.

 Pit Party Passes must be purchased separately as they are not included with regular general admission.
 This earlier part of the event costs about an additional $20, with a regular ticket to the main show required in addition to that of the Pit Party.

-During every show there are a variety of competitions planned including freestyle, two-wheel skills, donuts and racing.
-The audience can vote from their smartphones for the winners of the two-wheel skills, donuts and freestyle competitions.
+During every show there is a variety of competitions planned including freestyle, two-wheel skills, donuts and racing.
+The audience can usually vote from their smartphones for the winners of the two-wheel skills, donuts and freestyle competitions.

 Monster Jam Ticket Prices

 Ticket prices depend on where you sit in the arena and how close you want to be to the monster trucks.
-The prices in 2023 range from about $26 to $90 for each of the three shows (plus taxes and online fees).
-As stated above, if you want to come before an early afternoon show for the Pit Party you have to buy an additional Pit Party Pass for $20.
+The prices in the fall of 2023 range from about $22 to $98 for each of the three shows (plus taxes and online fees).
+As stated above, if you wanted to come before an early afternoon show for the Pit Party you have to buy an additional Pit Party Pass for $20.

 Where Does Monster Jam Take Place?

-Monster Jam usually happens at the Pacific Coliseum at the PNE.
+Monster Jam happens at the Pacific Coliseum at the PNE.
 The venue’s address is 2901 East Hastings Street.
-Access to the coliseum is off Renfrew Street.
+Access to the Coliseum is off Renfrew Street.
 That’s also where you’ll find parking (for $20 or so) in addition to various other places around the property.